-The director of AKSFS is actively involved in the Australian Forest Growers Tasmanian chapter, a member of the Institute of Foresters of Australia.
-AKSFS actively contributes to farm forestry networks and through liaison with Private Forest Tasmania provides service to small block plantation management.
+The director of AKSFS is actively involved in the Australian Forest Growers Tasmanian chapter and a member of Forestry Australia.
+AKSFS actively contributes to farm forestry networks and provides service to small block plantation management.
 Our representatives engage in farm forestry forums and conferences providing practical input to new initiatives.